open-horizon/SDO-support/README-1.8.md

-# Open Horizon SDO 1.10
+# Open Horizon SDO 1.8

-## Under construction, do not use yet!!!!

 ## Overview of the Open Horizon SDO Support